Eric Pickles: Flooding of the Somerset Levels

-Flags

-Pickles is a self-proclaimed flag enthusiast, and took a personal interest in ensuring that English county flags be regularly flown from the Department for Communities and Local Government.
-He has urged people to fly the St George Cross of England more widely for St. George's Day and encouraged public bodies to adopt a common-sense approach to flying the flag.
-On 14 May 2011, at the Flag Institute spring meeting, Pickles announced a consultation aimed at "Making it easier for people to celebrate an identity or an organisation that means something to them".
+Controversies

 Second home

 On 26 March 2009, Pickles appeared on the political debate programme Question Time in Newcastle.
 While discussing the controversy over Tony McNulty (who had recently admitted claiming expenses on a second home, occupied by his parents, only 8 miles away from his primary residence), Pickles admitted he claimed a second home allowance because he lived 37 miles from Westminster and needed to leave his constituency house in Brentwood at 5.30 am to get to Westminster for 9.30 am, given that he tended to get home at midnight or 1 am, although the standard time for commuters from this region is usually ninety minutes.
 He went on to say that it was "no fun" commuting into London from where he lived.
 In response to Pickles's comments that he "had to be there [the House of Commons] on time", Question Time host David Dimbleby, replied "Like a job, in other words?" and fellow panellist Caroline Lucas added 'welcome to the real world', both of which prompted amusement and applause amongst the audience.

 Pickles was asked to pay back £300 following the MP's expenses scandal, which he had claimed for cleaning.